-The Netherlands was famed for tolerance towards soft drugs but regulations have changed to reduce so-called ‘drugs tourists'.
+The Netherlands was famed for tolerance towards soft drugs but regulations have changed to reduce drug tourism.
 Can foreigners still buy drugs in the Netherlands?

 The Netherlands is famous for its policy of tolerance towards soft drugs.
-But this tolerance has led to problems with so-called ‘drugs tourists' coming to the Netherlands to take advantage of laws far more liberal than in their own countries.
+But this tolerance has led to problems with drugs tourists coming to the Netherlands to take advantage of laws far more liberal than in their own countries.
 So what is the current situation, and can changes be expected?

 Is cannabis legal in the Netherlands?

 No. Contrary to what is commonly believed abroad, and widely reported on the Internet, all drugs are forbidden in the Netherlands.
 Coffee shops may sell five grams of cannabis, under strict conditions, without facing prosecution and no legal action is taken for possession of small quantities of drugs for personal use.